-Martin Ellsbury (Sean Patrick Flanery, Lasso) is turning on the charm and plying a young lass with wine.
+Martin Ellsbury (Sean Patrick Flanery, Lasso, Assault on VA-33) is turning on the charm and plying a young lass with wine.
 Drugged wine as it turns out and she soon passes out.
 Instead of lechery though, he has homicide in mind and strangles her.
 He takes the body out to the orchard to bury and is dragged into the bushes by an unseen creature.

-Fast forward, Thomas (Jay Mohr, American Nightmares, Go) and Bernice (Amanda Wyss, Silverado, Big Legend) are moving into Martin’s former residence.
+Fast forward, Thomas (Jay Mohr, American Nightmares, Go) and Bernice (Amanda Wyss, Silverado, The Resonator: Miskatonic U) are moving into Martin’s former residence.
 Daughters Wendy (Emmalee Parker) and Lisa (India Ennenga) are ok with it.
-Oldest daughter Juliet (Katrina Bowden, Piranha 3DD, Tucker And Dale Vs Evil) not so much.
+Oldest daughter Juliet (Katrina Bowden, Piranha 3DD, Great White) not so much.
 Mom and Dad leave the girls alone and some lowlifes turn up.
 Juliet invites them in.
 And that’s when things start to get hairy.

 Hunter’s Moon is a disaster from start to finish.
 The opening murder is staged so poorly it’s almost funny.
 Flanery, who was in the much better werewolf film High Moon, is totally wasted.
 Much of his part actually seems to have been shot with a body double.
 And it doesn’t get better as it goes on.

 The last half of Hunter’s Moon tries to be surprising and unleashes a flurry of plot twists.
-Two of which revolve around the local sheriff (Thomas Jane, The Punisher, The Mist), and both of which are stupid.
+Two of which revolve around the local sheriff (Thomas Jane, Run Hide Fight, The Mist), and both of which are stupid.
 But nothing compares to the absolutely unbelievable revelation of what’s behind everything.